Kkathyf/RDFace/README.md

 ---
 ## Acknowledgement
-We thank the collaborators and institutions that contributed to data collection and discussion throughout this project.
-All data collection procedures received formal approval from the Western University Health Science Research Ethics Board (HSREB) (Reference number: 2023-122744-77394).
+This work was supported in part by the Canada Research Chairs Tier II Program (CRC-2021-00482) and the Canada Foundation for Innovation John R. Evans Leaders Fund (JELF) program (#43481).
+All data collection procedures were approved by the Western University Health Science Research Ethics Board (HSREB) (Reference No. 2023-122744-77394).
+Facial photographs of children with rare diseases were collected from publicly available sources, including the published literature and foundation websites, and we gratefully acknowledge these sources.
+We sincerely thank Dr. Patrick Frosk for his support in the design of the project.
+We also acknowledge the Digital Research Alliance of Canada and Compute Canada for providing the computational resources used in this study.